thedansilva/SudokuMaster/README.md

 - Primary input devices

 ### What is Sudoku?
 Sudoku is a logic based, number based puzzle.
+Players must fill each row, column, and 3x3 square with the numbers 1-9 without repetition.

 ### Rules of Sudoku
 The objective of the game is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids that compose the grid obtain all of the digits from 1 to 9.